Skip to main content

 When our electrician arrives at your property, they will begin with a thorough visual inspection.
 This involves checking the consumer unit for signs of damage, overheating or non-compliant modifications.
 They will inspect accessible wiring, sockets, light fittings, switches and any other visible parts of the electrical installation.
 They will also check earthing and bonding arrangements, which are critical safety features that protect you from electric shock.

 After the visual inspection, the electrician will carry out a series of electrical tests on each circuit.
 This requires turning off circuits individually, so you should be aware that there will be brief interruptions to power during the inspection.
-The tests typically include continuity of protective conductors, insulation resistance between live conductors and earth, earth fault loop impedance at the origin and at the furthest point of each circuit, and RCD operation times.

 For a typical three-bedroom house, an EICR takes between two and four hours depending on the number of circuits and the age of the installation.
 Older properties with rewired circuits, extensions or loft conversions may take longer as there are more circuits and potentially more issues to investigate.
 Larger commercial properties can take a full day or more.